PNWER

 Rep. Cindy Ryu

-Rep. Bob Sutherland (Alt)
+Rep. Stephanie Barnard (Alt)

 Yukon

-Premier Sandy Silver
+Hon.
+Sandy Silver

 Private Sector Council

 Every PNWER private sector member sits on the PSC; this includes business, the non-elective public sector, NGOs, local governments, and other non-profit organizations.
 Each jurisdiction selects one of their private sector members to serve as the chair of their private sector council, and the chair will then sit on the Executive Committee ex-officio.
 Each jurisdiction may develop its own private sector council to support the work of PNWER in their jurisdiction.
-In addition, from among the chairs of each jurisdiction, one is selected of the PSC from Canada, and one from the US to serve as PSC Co-Chairs.
+In addition, from among the chairs of each jurisdiction, one is selected of the PSC from Canada and one from the U.S. to serve as PSC Co-Chairs.

 The purpose of the PSC is to provide a forum for the private sector to meet and discuss issues of concern and communicate these through the working groups and the Private Sector Council to the PNWER Executive Committee.
 Furthermore, each state, province, territory delegation is encouraged to hold meetings as needed in their own jurisdiction and promote business leadership within all aspects of PNWER.